chimpansiets/rubik/README.md

 ``flutter run``

-Start of a rubik;s cube solver in flutter (status: unfinished)
+Start of a rubik's cube solver in flutter (status: unfinished)